OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     4. Graphics (display data to the user)
 3. Come up with implementation plan & give work to multiple developers

+## mathjs-vs-unitmath

+- Need to decide if want/can use [UnitMath](https://github.com/ericman314/UnitMath/tree/v1#readme) vs [mathjs](https://mathjs.org/).
+The driver is that UnitMath is much smaller bundle and does not have a lot of features we do not need.
+  - The seem to have similar types of arithmetic functions but use different names and syntax in many cases.
+UnitMath uses chained functions.
+Thus, switching from one to the other will take a modest level of effort.
+  - Upcoming [release 1](https://github.com/ericman314/UnitMath/tree/v1#readme) uses different syntax from the current one for creating units.
+It seems very general but more complex than mathjs.
+  - unit.definitions() lets you get all the unit definitions so similar to serialization in mathjs.
+  - mathjs has documentation on provided units and constants.
+UnitMath may have them but need to see using function call above.
+  - mathjs seems more mature at this time but UnitMath is nice and coming along.
+  - The [user-defined section of UnitMath](https://github.com/ericman314/UnitMath#user-defined-units) makes me think that we could store a configuration of the system (i.e. all the user-defined units) as a json object in a file or in the db.
+The following process could be effective:
+    - Download the unit package UnitMath (500 kb) for the react-app
+    - When the app loads, serve the json object/configuration from the database/json file.
+    - Conversions happen on the client-side only

+I would like input from others on this choice. **This needs to happen soon (todo)**

 ## math.js thoughts

 After analysis of a number of open source unit packages, OED decided to use math.js.

+- Davin's original mathjs test code from April-May 2021 is at [their fork in mathPackages branch in src/server/unitPackages/](https://github.com/lindavin/OED/tree/mathPackages/src/server/unitPackages).
+To execute the file, cd into the directory and run `npx mocha testing.js (at least the name seems out of date) This does a lot of [examples 1-7](#examples).
 - [general documentation](https://mathjs.org/docs/index.html), [unit documentation](https://mathjs.org/docs/datatypes/units.html) & [unit examples](https://mathjs.org/examples/units.js.html)
 - [serialization](https://mathjs.org/docs/core/serialization.html) should allow to store in DB
 - baseName for custom units may help in only allowing conversions between desired units. unit.equalBase(unit) tells if two units have the same baseName.